IDEA-LABORATORIES/RECITAL/README.md

 * [x] User can play audio files.
 * [x] User can seek through audio.
 * [x] User can slow down music and audio.
-* [ ] User is shown key/pitch in real time.
+* [x] User is shown note values in real time.

 **Optional Nice-to-have Stories**

+* User can filter low and high frequencies
 * User can add loops and flags to organize audio.
 * User can adjust pitch of audio
-* User can filter low and high frequencies
 * User can save edited audio

 ### 2. Screen Archetypes